PkgRadar

 Command line

-pkgradar — gate npm, PyPI, RubyGems, Cargo, Maven, NuGet, Composer, Go & Pub releases without curl.
+pkgradar — gate npm, PyPI, RubyGems, Cargo, Maven, NuGet & Composer releases without curl.

-A single static Rust binary that wraps PkgRadar’s gate and scan endpoints.
+A single self-contained Rust binary that wraps PkgRadar’s gate and scan endpoints.
 Drop it into any CI runner, pre-commit hook, or local shell.
-No agents, no daemon, no system dependencies beyond TLS roots.
+No agents, no daemon.
+The Linux build is glibc-linked (Debian, Ubuntu, and most CI images) — on an Alpine/musl image, run it from a debian-slim base instead.

 Install